fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 Third-Party Bots uses [App-JWT OAuth 2.0](accessing-liveperson-apis.html#oauth-20-app-jwt) authentication mechanism for a server to server interaction.
-Third-Party Bots uses the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate bearer tokens.
+Third-Party Bots uses the provided `Client ID` and `Client Secret` of an App Installation in the vendor configuration to generate a JWT.
 More information on the Sentinel API can be found [here](connector-api-send-api-authorization-and-authentication.html#get-appjwt).

-Third-Party Bots sends the bearer token inside the `Authorization` header on all requests to the Custom Endpoint service.
+Third-Party Bots sends the JWT inside the `Authorization` header on all requests to the Custom Endpoint service.
 The brands need to ensure the request is authorized, e.g. if the account the token has been generated on is allowed to access the addressed bot resources.